-PHOENIX PRE-CONFERENCE WORKSHOPS
+CHICAGO PRE-CONFERENCE WORKSHOPS

 Workshops are listed on the registration form and the online registration page in the following order.
 Mark the workshops you wish to attend.
 Click here to download a pdf of the registration form which can be faxed or mailed to ATE.
 Click here to go to the online registration page.
 You do not have to register for ATE's Annual Meeting in order to attend the pre-conference workshops.
 On the online registration page, "member" is the default selection.
 If you want to register for one or more workshops only, scroll down and click on "Clear Payment Selections."

-Friday and Saturday Workshops at the 2015 Association of Teacher Educators (ATE) Annual Meeting, Phoenix, Friday, February 13, 2015, and Saturday, February 14, 2015
+Friday and Saturday Workshops at the 2016 Association of Teacher Educators (ATE) Annual Meeting, Chicago Hilton, Friday, February 12, 2016, and Saturday, February 13, 2015

 All-Day Workshop ($90)